 Police officer fighting for his life after crash while on duty is named

-Pc Christopher Miller was on duty when a white BMW crashed into his vehicle in Stoke Poges, Buckinghamshire.
+Pc Christopher Miller was on duty when a white BMW crashed into him in Stoke Poges, Buckinghamshire.

 A police officer fighting for his life in hospital after being seriously injured in a crash while on duty has been named by Thames Valley Police as Pc Christopher Miller.